 With the grooves and inlaid tile…the measurements were kind of tricky on this so, we actually cut the top and bottom wood pieces first and then the size pieces.
 We didn’t want to mess up a measurement and #MathIsHard.

-You’ll need to obviously adjust the measurements to fit your tile, but our tile was 8×8.
-We cut the top and bottom pieces at roughly 16.5 inches with the miter saw.
-This length covers both side by side tiles and then overhang on each side for the side pieces of wood (we’re doing butt joints on the corners).
+This length covers both side-by-side tiles and then overhang on each side for the side pieces of wood (we’re doing butt joints on the corners).

 Using the table saw with the blade raised up only 3/8″, we cut in a groove that fits the tile perfectly.
 To cut the groove, you just run the piece of wood through the table saw multiple times, slightly moving the guide over each time.